Community Climate Funding logo Community Climate Funding logo

 • Indigenous Organization

-Supports First Nations leadership in reducing climate change impacts on health.
+Supports First Nations communities in reducing climate change impacts on health.
 Through this program, communities can strengthen their climate health resilience by working together to improve the environmental, social, cultural and economic factors that affect their health and wellness.
 ICHAP funds climate action projects that are community driven and focus on health and wellness outcomes.
 Projects can focus on climate health in general or on developing a strategy or action plan to reduce climate change impacts on community health.
 Some examples of focus areas are:

 • Food security and food sovereignty